guigarage/guigarage.github.io/_posts/2020-02-21-adopt-tests.md

 * You do not know if this binaries were build on the latest OpenJDK sources / tag
 * You do not know if and how this binares were tested.

 While you can find answers to some of the questions it is not a trivial task for a regular user.
-Especially the last question can normally not be answerd.
+Especially the last question can normally not be answered.

 ## AdoptOpenJDK for the rescue